 Because of a unique genetic mutation, these (kinda) furry felines are left looking like their hair is permanently standing on end, which is the reason they’ve been nicknamed the werewolf cat.
-Not only do they look permanently scared, but some cats can lose almost all of their hair when shedding and then regrow it as they get older.
-It's thought that this happens because the breed doesn’t have an undercoat.
+Not only do they always look scared, but some Lykoi cats can lose almost all of their hair when shedding and then regrow it as they get older — which is thought to happen because the breed doesn’t have an undercoat.

 Listen up, dog lovers, because the curious new breed also acts like a canine.
-They like to play, they’re loyal, and they won’t even plot revenge against you behind your back.
+They like to play, they’re loyal and they won’t even plot revenge against you behind your back.
 The name Lykoi is said to have come from the Greek word for wolf.
 The Lykoi have an acute prey drive, which means they’ll stalk and pounce on anything they think is prey.